AnielaWalczak/AnielaWalczak/README.md

 This Github stores projects made for univeristy.
-Not all of them are my pride and joy. :)